SocialDesignHouse/jquery.scroll-swipe-slide/README.md

 Where it's used
 ===============

-+[The Body Adorned](http://exhibitions.snagmetalsmith.org/bodyadorned/) - v0.9 - Uses a vertical-only implementation and toggles the scroll, swipe, and slide when viewing artist statements and other elements that need to be scrollable without triggering the slideshow.
++ [The Body Adorned](http://exhibitions.snagmetalsmith.org/bodyadorned/) - v0.9 - Uses a vertical-only implementation and toggles the scroll, swipe, and slide when viewing artist statements and other elements that need to be scrollable without triggering the slideshow.
-+[Demo](http://ericrallen.com/demo/scroll-swipe-slide/) - v1.0.2 - A quick demo to show the multi-directional capabilities of jq-scroll-swipe-slide.
++ [Demo](http://ericrallen.com/demo/scroll-swipe-slide/) - v1.0.2 - A quick demo to show the multi-directional capabilities of jq-scroll-swipe-slide.
 There will be an actual live site utilizing this functionality soon.

 Bugs
 ====